saisarath13/IOT_Anomoly_Detection/README.md

 # Anomaly Detection

 ## Overview
-**Anomaly Detection** is a Flask-based web application designed to identify anomalies in temperature data using a trained TensorFlow autoencoder model.
-The application integrates MQTT for real-time data simulation and is deployed on **Google Cloud Platform (GCP)** for scalable cloud-based execution.
+**Anomaly Detection** is a web application designed to identify anomalies in temperature data using a trained TensorFlow autoencoder model.
+The application integrates for real-time data simulation and is deployed on **Google Cloud Platform (GCP)** for scalable cloud-based execution.

 ---

 ## Features
-- **Real-time Monitoring**: Captures and plots temperature data in real-time via MQTT.
+- **Real-time Monitoring**: Captures and plots temperature data in real-time.
 - **Anomaly Detection**: Uses an autoencoder to detect anomalies in temperature readings.
 - **Interactive Web Interface**: Users can input temperature data and receive anomaly detection results.
 - **Dockerized Deployment**: Easy setup and deployment using Docker.